 Breathe Education Pty Ltd (ABN 30 154 699 019) Code of Conduct

 The Company provides Accredited Training and Non-Accredited Training in evidence-based rehabilitation and exercise methods (Services).
-Accredited Training programs are ASQA accredited courses delivered by way of the Company’s e-learning platform and face-to-face components.
-Non-Accredited training programs may be delivered face-to-face, online by way of the Company’s e-learning platform or a combination of both.
+Accredited Training programs are ASQA accredited courses delivered by way of the Company’s static e-learning platform and interactive online components.
+Non-Accredited training programs may be delivered via interactive online components, online by way of the Company’s e-learning platform or a combination of both.
 Supply of and access to the Services is subject to this Code of Conduct, which applies to both our on and offline learning, and sets out standards of behaviour we expect from students and maintain in our learning environments.
 We publish our Code of Conduct on our website at www.breathe.edu.au.
 We may update this Code from time to time.

 By enrolling in one our training programs you agree to be bound by our Code of Conduct.
 The overarching goal is to be inclusive to the largest number of participants, with the most varied and diverse backgrounds possible.
 As such, we are committed to providing a friendly, safe and welcoming education environment for all, regardless of gender, sexual orientation, ability, ethnicity, socioeconomic status, and religion (or lack thereof).